CRST Trucking School Review – Company Paid CDL Training

 • Money for miscellaneous expenses.

-• Toiletries including soap, shampoo, deodorant, toothpaste, tooth brush, towels, a shaver, etc.
+• Toiletries including soap, shampoo, deodorant, toothpaste, toothbrush, towels, a shaver, and the like.

-• 7 days worth of clean clothes (jeans, sweats, short and long sleeve shirts, winter gear if needed).
+• Seven days’ worth of clean clothes: jeans, sweats, short and long sleeve shirts, and winter gear if needed.

-• Hat, sunglasses, work gloves, sun block if needed.
+• Hat, sunglasses, work gloves, and sunblock if needed.

-• Work boots (must be no-slip.
-Absolutely no cowboy boots allowed).
+• Work boots.
+They must be no-slip.
+Absolutely no cowboy boots allowed.

 • Flashlight and batteries.